-- In the Associate EIP dialog box, select the created EIP from the Select Existing EIPs drop-down list.
+- In the Associate EIP dialog box, select a resource group from the Resource Group drop-down list and select the EIP that you created from the Select Existing EIPs drop-down list.

 - Click OK.

-- Create SNAT entries for the NAT gateway.
+- Create an SNAT entry for the NAT gateway.

-After SNAT entries are created and SNAT rules are configured, SNAT is enabled for the cluster.
+After the SNAT entry is created and SNAT rules are configured, SNAT is enabled for the cluster.
 You can log on to the NAT Gateway console to view the details of the NAT gateway, such as the EIP used by SNAT.
-The following figure shows a NAT gateway that is used for an ACK cluster that uses Terway as the network plug-in.
-This NAT gateway is configured with SNAT rules to enable the cluster to access the Internet.Click the name of the NAT gateway.
+The following figure shows a NAT gateway that is created for an ACK cluster that uses the Terway network plug-in.
+SNAT rules are configured to enable the cluster to access the Internet.Click the name of the NAT gateway.
 On the SNAT Management tab of the details page, you can check whether the public IP address is associated with the vSwitches used by the cluster.
-The following figure shows the SNAT entries created for the cluster that uses Terway as the network plug-in.
+The following figure shows the SNAT entries created for the cluster that uses the Terway network plug-in.

 - On the NAT Gateway page, find the newly created NAT gateway and click Manage in the Actions column.

 - On the SNAT Management tab, click Create SNAT Entry.